 Access control

-Heroic Cloud gives you granular control over who can do what, down to individual deployments.
-The access control system is built around three concepts: principals (teams, users, and service users) define who has access, permission layers define what they can do at each scope, and conflict resolution determines which rule wins when multiple rules overlap.
+As teams grow, a developer shouldn’t be able to deploy to production accidentally, and a contractor shouldn’t have broader access than their role requires.
+Heroic Cloud’s access control system handles this through three concepts: principals (teams, users, and service users) define who has access, permission layers define what they can do at each scope, and conflict resolution determines which rule wins when multiple rules overlap.

 Principals (teams and users) #